benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 excerpt: None yet...
 ---

-There are several libraries that make interfacing C++ code with Python relatively easy.
-My favorite is pybind11, which the Rosetta team recently used to rewrite PyRosetta.
-Pybind11 allows you to write python wrappers for C++ code with minimal boilerplate code.
-Pybind11 is well-documented and generating a C++-extension module is a breeze.
+Several libraries make interfacing C++ code with python relatively easy.
+My favorite is `pybind11`, a header-only C++ library which takes inspiration from `Boost.Python` but vastly simplifies the syntax. `Pybind11` allows you to write python wrappers for C++ code and generate a python extension module with minimal boilerplate code.
 Going from a module to a proper python package, however, takes some more work.
 In my mind, a python package based on a hybrid Python/C++ code base should include:

 - A build system, such as CMake or make
 - Unit tests for python code